ddialar/graphql.directives.101/README.md

 }
 ```

-However, if you edit the request commenting or deleting all fields except `name` and `surname`, you will receive users data successfully.
+However, if you edit the request commenting or deleting all fields except `name` and `surname`, and you run the query again, you will receive users data successfully.

 ```graphql
 # Edited request.